-For add requests, the link displays only if the Create Unverified option is enabled in your Network instance.
+For add requests, the link displays only if Administrators have enabled the Create Unverified Immediately create records (in an unverified state) when new HCPs or HCOs are submitted as requests in your Network instance.
+This enables users to immediately make changes to unverified records. option in your Network instance (Settings > Workflow Settings).
 When this option is enabled, an unverified record is created when an add request is submitted so the submitter can action the record almost immediately.
 If this option is not enabled in your Network instance, a profile is not created and a link does not display in add requests.

 For more information about unverified records, see Queued DCR tasks.